-This postgraduate module is taught online by Dr Elizabeth Theokritoff (Associate Lecturer IOCS), every Thursday between 3-5.30pm (BST), in the period 5th May – 7th July 2022.
+This postgraduate module is taught simultaneously on-site and online by Dr Elizabeth Theokritoff (Associate Lecturer IOCS), between 17-21 July 2023, with two sessions per day.

 This module is a part of the MA in Contemporary Faith and Belief in the Global Context taught by IOCS and the Cambridge Theological Federation, and awarded by Anglia Ruskin University.
 Guest students will be able to follow the Module on Christianity and Ecology, without being enrolled in the MA programme.
 Participants are expected to have a BA qualification or higher in order to follow this Module.